promptfoo/promptfoo/site/docs/providers/aws-bedrock.md

 npm install -g @aws-sdk/client-bedrock-runtime
 ```

-The AWS SDK will automatically pull credentails from the following locations:
+The AWS SDK will automatically pull credentials from the following locations:

 - IAM roles on EC2
 - `~/.aws/credentials`